raphlinus/raphlinus.github.io/_posts/2023-06-08-shader-converter.md

 ---
 At WWDC, Apple introduced [Metal shader converter], a tool for converting shaders from DXIL (the main compilation target of HLSL in DirectX12) to Metal.
 While it is no doubt useful for reducing the cost of porting games from DirectX to Metal, I feel it does not move us any closer to a world of robust GPU infrastructure, and in many ways just adds more underspecified layers of complexity.

 The specific feature I'm salty about is atomic barriers that allow for some sharing of work between threadgroups.
 These barriers are present in HLSL, and in fact have been since 2009, when [Direct3D 11] and Shader Model 5 were first introduced.
+This barrier is not supported in Metal, and of the major GPU APIs, Metal is the only one that doesn't support it.
+That holds back WebGPU's performance (see [gpuweb#3935 for discussion]), as WebGPU must be portable across the major APIs.

 I've discussed the value of this barrier in my blog post [Prefix sum on portable compute shaders], but I'll briefly recap.
 Among other things, it enables a single-pass implementation of prefix sum, using a technique such as decoupled look-back or the [SAM prefix sum] algorithm.
 A single-pass implementation can achieve the same throughput as memcpy, while a more traditional tree-reduction approach can at best achieve 2/3 that throughput, as it has to read the entire input in two separate dispatches.
 Further, tree reduction can actually be more complex to implement in practice, as the number of dispatches varies with the input size (it is typically `2 * ceil(log(n) / log(threadgroup size))`).
 Prefix sum, in turn is an important primitive for advanced compute workloads.
 There are a number of instances of it in the [Vello] pipeline, and it's also commonly used in stream compaction, decoding of variable length data streams, and compression.